GMOD/jbrowse-components/website/docs/developer_guide.md

 The pluggable types that we have in JBrowse 2 are

-- Data adapters
+- Adapters
 - Track types
 - Renderer types
 - Widgets
 - RPC calls
 - View types

-In additional to creating plugins that create new data adapters, track types, etc. note that you can also wrap the behavior of another track so these elements are composable
+In additional to creating plugins that create new adapters, track types, etc. note that you can also wrap the behavior of another track so these elements are composable